movementlabsxyz/movement-docs/docs/general/Mainnet/high_level_architecture.md

 ## Execution

-The [full node](./node_level_architecture.md#full-node) receives protoBlocks via the [DA light node](node_level_architecture.md#da-light-node) and executes the transactions in the protoBlocks.
-The full node then creates Movement blocks from the protoBlocks, which contain additional information such as the new state root after applying the transactions.
+A node receives protoBlocks via the [DA light node](node_level_architecture.md#da-light-node) and executes the transactions in the protoBlocks.
+The node then creates Movement blocks from the protoBlocks, which contain additional information such as the new state root after applying the transactions.

 ## Settlement